On coordinatization of mathematics: Introduction

-Computers are constantly being used by mathematicians to obtain both numerical and symbolical computational results for research purposes such as examples and counterexamples, to check and verify theorems, to make computations termed ``automated theorem proving`` and "mechanical theorem proving" which are equivalent to statement proving in certain areas of mathematics, see Robinson (2001) and Chou (1994).
+Computers are constantly being used by mathematicians also to check and verify theorems, to make computations termed ``automated theorem proving`` and "mechanical theorem proving" which are equivalent to statement proving in certain areas of mathematics, see Robinson (2001) and Chou (1994).
 Proposals for computer based mathematical knowledge management systems such as ``QED manifesto'', see Wiedijk (2007), have been made.
 See Avigad, Harrison (2014) for a recent review of computerized theorem checking/proving.